rust-lang/rust-forge/src/compiler/reviews.md

 @username` in the PR description.
 If you don't do so, the highfive bot will automatically assign someone.

-It is comment to leave a `r? @username` comment at some later point to request review from someone else.
+It is common to leave a `r? @username` comment at some later point to request review from someone else.
 This will also reassign the PR.

 ## bors